Decomposition of the diagonal, intermediate Jacobians, and universal codimension-2 cycles in positive characteristic: Cohomological decomposition, torsion, algebraicity, and the Bloch map

 In particular, if $X/K$ is a smooth projective threefold such that $N \Delta_{X_{\bar K}}\in \operatorname{CH}^3(X_{\bar K}\times_{\bar K}X_{\bar K})_R$ admits a strict cohomological $R$-decomposition (\emph{e.g.}, $X$ is geometrically rationally chain connected), then $\mathcal H^1 (X)=0$ and $\mathcal H^5(X)$ is killed by multiplication by $N$.
 If $N=1$ (e.g., $X$ is geometrically stably rational), then $\mathcal H^1 (X)=\mathcal H^5(X)=0$. \end{cor}

 \begin{proof} This is immediate from the proposition.
-The key point is that $\mathcal H^1$ models the cohomology of the abelian variety $(\operatorname{Pic}^0_{X_{\bar K}/\bar K})_{\operatorname{red}}$ and $\operatorname{Alb}_{X_{\bar K}/\bar K}$, which is torsion-free (while torsion in $\mathcal H^{2d_X-1}(X)$ killed by multiplication by $N$ under our assumption on the decomposition of the diagonal by virtue of Corollary \ref{C:V-AJ4.4}).
+The key point is that $\mathcal{H}^1(X)$ and $\mathcal{H}^{2d_X-1}(X)$ model the cohomology of the Abelian varieties $(\mathrm{Pic}^0_{X_K/K})_{\mathrm{red}}$ and $\mathrm{Alb}_{X_K/K}$, respectively, and that $\mathcal{H}^1(X)$ is torsion while torsion in $\mathcal{H}^{2d_X-1}(X)$ is killed by multiplication by $N$ under our assumption on the decomposition of the diagonal by virtue of Corollary~\ref{C:V-AJ4.4}).
 The assertion for threefolds follows as there is resolution of singularities for surfaces over perfect fields.
 For the case where $X$ is assumed to be geometrically rationally chain connected, see Remark~\ref{R:RCDecDiag}. \end{proof}

 \begin{rem}[Vanishing Hodge numbers] Let $X$ be a smooth projective variety over a field $K$.
 If $X$ is geometrically rationally chain connected and $K$ is perfect, the previous corollary implies that $\mathcal H^1(X)=0$.
 In characteristic $0$, this implies the vanishing of $H^0(X,\Omega_X)$ and $H^1(X,\mathcal O_X)$\,; here we recall some further results on vanishing Hodge numbers.
 First, if $X$ is geometrically separably rationally connected over a field $K$, then $H^0(X, \Omega_{X}^{\otimes i})=0$ for all $i>0$ \cite[Cor.~IV.3.8]{kollar}, and $H^1(X,\mathcal O_X)=0$ \cite[Thm.~p.872]{gounelas}.
 More generally, if $\Delta_{X_{\bar K}}$ admits a strict \emph{Chow} decomposition, then \cite[Lem.~2.2]{totaroHype} implies that $H^0(X,\Omega_X^i)=0$ for $i>0$.
 If $K\subseteq \mathbb C$, the \emph{proof} of \cite[Thm.~3.13]{voisinDiag}, or equivalently of \cite[Thm.~10.17, p.294]{voisinII}, shows that if for some natural number~$N$ the multiple $N\Delta_{X_\cx}\in \chow^{d_X}(X_\cx\times_\cx X_\cx)$ admits a cohomological decomposition of type $(d_1,d_2)$ with respect to $H^\bullet((-)^{an},\mathbb Z)$, then $H^0(X,\Omega_X^i)=0$ for all $i>d_2$. \end{rem}